Green beans, grated coconut and the tiniest amount of oil makes this common Tamil dish, fansi poriyal, simple, light and healthy.

 - Place the urad dal for tempering in some warm water and allow to soak for 10 minutes to soften.
 Drain and set aside.

-- When the mustard seeds splutter, add the beans, and stir together for three minutes.
+- When the mustard seeds splutter, add the beans and chilli, then stir together for three minutes.

-- Add two tablespoons of water and salt.
-Simmer gently with lid on pan for five minutes or until the beans have cooked, but still retain some crunch.
+- Add two tablespoons of water and the salt.
+Simmer gently with the lid on the pan for five minutes or until the beans have just cooked, but still retain crunch.

 - Remove from heat, add coconut, stir gently, and serve.